aleixfalgueras/GcpPlayground/README.md

 #### SparkExercisesEtl timezone

-If you want to use another timezone, modify the current value in the config file (spark_exercises_etl.conf), the workflowtemplate being used, and in the initialization action that the Dataproc cluster execute.
+If you want to use another timezone, modify the current value in the config file (spark_exercises_etl.conf), the workflowtemplate being used, and in the initialization action that the Dataproc cluster executes.

 code -> spark session timezone (used for internal Spark SQL and Dataframe operations) workflowtemplate -> JVM timezone (used for logging, if not informed Spark JVM uses the system timezone)